yangellen/Tip-Calculator/README.md

 The following **additional** features are implemented:

-- [x] Allow user to slit the bill.
+- [x] Allow user to split the bill.
 - [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough